ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 {{site.data.keyword.cloud_notm}} allocates two types of IP addresses to be used within the {{site.data.keyword.cloud_notm}} infrastructure:
 * Primary IP addresses are assigned to devices, bare metal, and virtual servers that are provisioned by {{site.data.keyword.cloud_notm}}.
 Do not manually assign any IP addresses in these blocks.
 * Portable IP addresses are provided for you to assign and manage as needed.
 The {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads automation provisions several portable IP ranges for its use.
-Use only the portable IP address ranges that are assigned to specific NSX-T components and specified for SaaS provider use.
+Use only the portable IP address ranges that are assigned to specific NSX components and specified for SaaS provider use.

 Primary or portable IP addresses can be made routable to any VLAN within your account when the account is configured as a **Virtual Routing and Forwarding (VRF)** account.